jamespearse80/ICRC-Modern-Cloud-Apps/HOL/Before the lab - Modern cloud apps.md

 > Note: Sometimes this image has IE ESC disabled, and sometimes it does not.

-1. On the new VM you just created, select the Server Manager icon.
+1. On the new VM you just created, select the Server Manager icon

     ![Screenshot of the Server Manager icon.](images/Setup/image4.png "Server Manager icon")

-2. Click **Local Server**.
+2. Select **Local Server**

     ![Local Server is selected from the Server Manager menu.](images/Setup/image5.png "Server Manager menu")